Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 Ready to Hit the Road from Lisbon

 Keep your city days car-free, then rent for the Sintra-Cascais-Arrabida arc that public transport handles so poorly.
-Book a small manual two to six weeks ahead, sort your Via Verde tolls and excess cover before you drive, and you will spend less on the car than on a single garage night downtown.
+Book a small manual two to six weeks ahead, sort your Via Verde tolls and excess cover before you drive, and you’ll spend less on the car than we did on a single wasted garage night downtown.
+Do it our second-day way, not our first-day way.

 Compare prices now and grab your wheels: find cheap car hire in Lisbon .